prebid/prebid.github.io/dev-docs/running-your-own-prebid-server.md

 ## Performance

 Performance testing has been done comparing the Java version of Prebid Server with the Go version.
-Results:
+Results with two bidders:
 {% highlight bash %}
 1000 requests per second
 CPU % Java: 51